Scott Shawcroft

 Bio

-Scott Shawcroft is a 23 year old software developer.
+Scott Shawcroft is a software engineer.
 He grew up in Hansville, WA and attended North Kitsap High School in Poulsbo, WA.
 In June 2009 he graduated from the University of Washington with a Bachelors degree in Computer Engineering with Honors.
 During his time at UW he interned at Creative Commons and Google.
-After his graduation he began working at Google full-time as a software engineer.
-In his future he hopes to continue to work at Google and support open source software endeavors.
-Below are slide files for presentations he's given and links to many of the projects he has done.
+After his graduation he worked at Google full-time as a software engineer on Google Maps until June 2015.
+In July 2015 he started developing a number of open source software and hardware projects which culminated in his company Chickadee Tech.
+Starting in August 2016, Scott began contracting for Adafruit on CircuitPython.

 Projects

 OpenSourceWatershed Sep.
-2008 - Present
+2008 - June 2015

 OpenSourceWatershed is a project aimed at analyzing the relationship between individual software developers (collectively known as upstream) and Linux/BSD distribution developers (downstream).
-It encourages community participation through its distrologist program.

 Menzies Jan.
 2009 - Mar.
 2009